mpc-qt/mpc-qt/README.md

 `Media Player Classic Qute Theater.desktop`, a usuable `.desktop` file, even if you forgot to (or can't) run ldconfig.

+You're done!
+Later on, performing a git pull from inside the source code directory will get the latest changes.

+>git pull origin master

+Then in Qt Creator, select `Build->Rebuild All`, and run mpc-qt as you were.
+Do this regularly to keep your local build up to date.

 ## Compiling on Windows